What’s the Point of Consciousness?

 “And yet I think also that if even we today could acquire the knack of maintaining undistracted consciousness between coffee breaks, we too might find that we possessed angelic talents, powers, and skills.” – Joseph Campbell

-“The truth about us is sobering: We have been playing with our smart phones while hurtling toward the abyss…” – Sam Harris
+“The truth about us is sobering: We have been playing with our smartphones while hurtling toward the abyss…” – Sam Harris, Trump in Exile

 Who’s in Control?